-4.5 Memory game
+4.5 Memory Game

 To illustrate user interactions with the mouse, we present in this section a memory color game.
-This is a board game where a collection of cards are presented to the user with a common neutral color, each card has its own color, hidden at game start-up.
+This is a board game where a collection of cards is presented to the user with a common neutral color; each card has its own color, hidden at game startup.
 The user must find the cards sharing the same color.
-When the user clicks on a card, its color is revealed, the card with the matching color must be found.
-When a pair of cards are found, these cards are not playable anymore; if not, the cards’ color are hidden again.
+When the user clicks on a card, its color is revealed; the card with the matching color must be found.
+When a pair of cards is found, the pair is no longer playable; if not, the cards’ colors are hidden again, or flipped.
+Two kinds of morphs are used in the design of the game: a SystemWindow and a PluggableButtonMorph.
+The complete source is presented in the appendix Memory Game v1 of the book.
+We will not present every part of the code design, but we will focus on the illustrative ones regarding the topic of this chapter.

-The game is started with
+The game is started with:

 MemoryGameWindow new openInWorld